aniket-mittal/venture_sourcer/README.md

 # Venture Sourcer

 An intelligence platform built for consulting clubs to streamline startup outreach.
-Find key people at top startups, get their contact information, and generate personalized talking points—all in one place.
+Find key people at top startups, get their contact information, generate personalized talking points, and send emails—all in one place.

 ## Motivation